 My name is Jim Manico.
-Thank you for electing me as your Global Board Member as of January 1, 2013.
+Thank you for re-electing me as your Global Board Member.
+I start my second 2-year term as of January 1, 2015.

 I've been an active member of OWASP since 2008.
 Professionally, I'm a secure coding instructor and author.
 I also do a great deal of OWASP-centric travel around the world.
-My main passion at OWASP is supporting projects that help developers write secure code.
+My main passion at OWASP is supporting projects and awareness efforts that help developers write secure code.

 You can see my wiki contributions click here.